 - Field of Vision test: looking directly forward and identifying numbers or lights in your peripheral vision.

 During your LVA, the Optometrist will introduce methods and optical aids to try to improve what you can see.

 For distance viewing, the Optometrist will use glasses with different strengths to increase what you are able to see.
 If glasses are not helping your vision, your Optometrist might suggest using monoculars, small binoculars or digital alternatives.
-For more information on these devices, please read our Low vision aids page.
+For more information on these devices, please read our Low vision aids webpage.

 Your vision will also be tested for close up tasks.
 The Optometrist will introduce glasses of varying strengths to try to improve how easily you can complete the tasks.
 If glasses are no longer suitable, they will assess your vision using magnifiers.
 Magnifiers include:

 - Hand held magnifiers, with or without lights

 - Standing magnifiers